riskyviz/webapp/README.md

 The repo is divided into three sections:

+data_exploration - see the [README](data_exploration/README.md) - exploring various data in the bedford area and nationally

 data_ingest folder - see the [README](data_ingest/README.md) - prepare data to be used by the web app (Python)

 riskCOVID - see the [README](README_APP.md) - covering the web app (HTML/JavaScript/CSS)

-data_exploration - see the [README](data_exploration/README.md) - exploring population density in the bedford area

 ## About the team

 Our family-based team of three consists of a product manager, an electronic engineer and a data scientist.

+## Acknowledgements - Data and Copyright

+This work depended upon a number of datasets obtained from the UK Office for National Statistics, data.gov.uk, the UK parliament, the Welsh government, the NERC Centre for Ecology & Hydrology and https://github.com/martinjc/UK-GeoJSON